gtcooke94/scrimmage/docs/source/tutorials/multiple-local-runs.rst

 In this example we can see that we have created two variables - max_speed and MS_gain.
 These variables are enclosed by braces and have a dollar sign at the beginning.
-You must provide also provide a  default value for the variables to the right of the equal sign.
+You must also provide a  default value for the variables to the right of the equal sign.
 In this example, the default max_speed is 25, and the default gain is 1.0.
+Everything from the $ to the } will become that variables value, so be sure to enclose the expression in the proper quotations.
 Let's now take a look at the ranges file, ``/path/to/scrimmage/missions/batch-ranges.xml``.

 .. code-block:: xml